BlueBrain/eFEL/docs/source/eFeatures.rst

 LibV1 : ISI_values
 ~~~~~~~~~~~~~~~~~~

-The interspike intervals (i.e. time intervals) between adjacent peaks, starting at the second peak.
+The interspike intervals (i.e. time intervals) between adjacent peaks.
-The 1st spike is not taken into account, because some cells spike right after the stimulus onset and then stay silent for a while.
+If ignore_first_spike is True, the 1st spike will not be taken into account, because some cells spike right after the stimulus onset and then stay silent for a while.

 - **Required features**: peak_time (ms)
 - **Units**: ms